harry-adams/amensh/README.md

 # Amensh

-short for AMEND REBASE PUSH
+Short for AMEND REBASE PUSH

 Amensh is a CLI tool to speed up the workflow of developers using a single commit to master workflow